David Farrar (blogger)

-David Peter Farrar (born 11 September 1967) is a right wing New Zealand political activist, blogger and pollster.
-He is an infrequent commentator in the media on Internet issues.
+David Peter Farrar (born 11 September 1967) is a New Zealand political activist, blogger and pollster.
+He is an infrequent commentator in the media on internet issues.
+Farrar manages his own market research company, Curia.

 Farrar has held many roles within the New Zealand National Party and has worked in Parliament for four National Party leaders.

 His blog, Kiwiblog, was the most widely read and commented on New Zealand blog in 2009.
 Farrar also maintains a presence on social networking sites Facebook and Twitter.
 In 2007 the National Business Review stated that: "Any realistic 'power list' produced in this country would include either Farrar or his fellow blogger and opinion leader Russell Brown."

 Education and personal life

 Farrar was educated in Wellington, attending St Mark's Church School and Rongotai College.
 He is of Jewish descent on his father's side.

 He studied at the University of Otago and later at Victoria University of Wellington.
 Farrar served on the council of Otago University as a student representative, was president of the Commerce Faculty Students' Association and chaired the Student Representative Council.
 While he was at the University of Otago, he was the Otago correspondent for Campus News an alternative student newspaper published by a group in Auckland but which was distributed nationwide.
 The newspaper was published between 1984 and 1988, and Farrar's involvement ran from 1985 to 1987.